Informal Conflict Strategies

 5. Follow-up and reinforce as appropriate.

-• Tips: People need to experience a 4:1 ratio of positive/encouraging interactions to challenging interactions in order to avoid feeling threatened or overly criticized.
+• Tip: People need to experience a 4:1 ratio of positive/encouraging interactions to challenging interactions in order to avoid feeling threatened or overly criticized.

-• Increase the amount of positive feedback and empowering conversations will:
+• Enhancing positive feedback and empowering dialogues will:

 • Strengthen engagement